rijs/docs/primer.md

 For convenience, all JS and CSS files under `/resources` will be auto imported on startup by the [resdir module](https://github.com/rijs/resdir) (ignoring any files with `test` or prefixed with `_`).
 Once loaded into server, they will be streamed to clients.
 This means at no point do you actually have to manually register any resources.

-Components will registered under the name matching their filename (without `.js`).
+Components will be registered under the name matching their filename (without `.js`).
 You can write these files as follows:

 ```js
 // resources/twitter-feed.js